-It is becoming increasingly popular as travellers discover the area's varied charms: great baroque architecture, white-washed trulli houses, olive groves and orchards, blue sea and beaches, plenty of sunshine and excellent cuisine add to the essence of real Italy.
-You’ll find the biggest collection of trulli in Alberobello, a UNESCO-listed town in the picturesque Valle d’Itria.
+It is becoming increasingly popular as travellers discover the area's varied charms: great baroque architecture, white-washed Trulli houses, olive groves and orchards, blue sea and beaches, plenty of sunshine and excellent cuisine add to the essence of authentic Italy.
+You’ll find the biggest collection of Trulli in Alberobello, a UNESCO-listed town in the picturesque Valle d’Itria.

 If you have only seen small olive groves before, the endless 'forests' of olive trees come as a surprising sight with the countryside blanketed with more than 50 million olive trees.